-That the Riverside Board of Public Utilities:

-- 1) Receive and file an update regarding the usage of internal forces for the construction of water and electric utility projects; - Conduct a workshop on the proposed City Council Resolution and provide further direction and/or recommendations relating to reaffirming the policy excepting certain types of projects from Section 1109 of the Riverside City Charter and repealing Resolution No. 15507; and - 3) Recommend that the City Council, with at least five affirmative votes, adopt the suggested draft resolution reaffirming the policy excepting certain types of projects from Section 1109 of the Riverside City Charter and repealing Resolution No. 15507.
+On December 9, 2024, the Riverside Board of Public Utilities voted with five ayes, three nays, and one absent, to approve the following actions: 1) Receive and file an update regarding the usage of internal forces for the construction of water and electric utility projects; 2) Conduct a workshop on the proposed City Council Resolution and provide further direction and/or recommendations relating to reaffirming the policy excepting certain types of projects from Section 1109 of the Riverside City Charter and repealing Resolution No. 15507; and 3) Recommend that the City Council, with at least five affirmative votes, adopt the suggested draft resolution reaffirming the policy excepting certain types of projects from Section 1109 of the Riverside City Charter and repealing Resolution No. 15507.